LSEG-API-Samples/Article.RTH.Python.REST.OndemandRequestTimeAndSales/README.md

 ## Introduction

-[Thomson Reuters Tick History (TRTH)](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth) is an Internet-hosted product on the DataScope Select platform that provides SOAP-based and a REST API for unparalleled access to historical high frequency data across global asset classes dating to 1996.
+[Refinitiv Tick History (RTH)](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api) is an Internet-hosted product on the DataScope Select platform that provides SOAP-based and a REST API for unparalleled access to historical high frequency data across global asset classes dating to 1996.
-However [a legacy SOAP-based API](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-soap-api) is also available, and is scheduled to be sunset.
+However a legacy SOAP-based API is also available, and is scheduled to be sunset.
 Therefore client who still use SOAP-based API may need to migrate their application to use REST API instead.

-One of the main use case for application that using TRTH API is to use the API requesting Time and Sales data for RICs.
+One of the main use case for application that using RTH API is to use the API requesting Time and Sales data for RICs.
 Basically the SOAP-based API, client can use SubmitRequest method to request Time and Sales data.
 In order to migrate to the new API client has to re-implement the application to use REST instead.

-This example demonstrate how to use the new [REST API](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api) to request Time and Sales data.
-The example also explains how to interact with the TRTH REST API by not using the [REST API Toolkit .Net SDK](https://developers.thomsonreuters.com/system/files/RESTAPIToolkit.zip?download_item_nid=9132&destination=node/8605/downloads%3Fdownload_item_nid%3D9132).
+This example demonstrate how to use the new [REST API](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api) to request Time and Sales data.
+The example also explains how to interact with the RTH REST API by not using the [REST API Toolkit .Net SDK](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api/download).
 Instead it uses Python programming to demonstrate the API usages as Python script can works across OS and very easy to deal with HTTP request.
-This example applies the steps provided in [TRTH REST API tutorial](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning) section which locates on [Developer Portal](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/) to implement the Python example.
+This example applies the steps provided in [RTH REST API tutorial](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api/tutorials) section which locates on [Developer Portal](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api) to implement the Python example.

 ## On Demand extraction request